Welsh Americans: Entertainment

+Cuisine

+Welsh settlers in southwestern Ohio cleared dense forests to create farmland, cultivating corn and wheat, and prepared stews and rustic breads using cast iron kettles.
+One family brought a large kettle from Wales, which was passed down through generations and used for everything from making apple butter to washing clothes.
+While there are few uniquely Welsh holidays aside from St. David's Day on March 1, major Christian holidays have long been celebrated in Welsh American communities, though distinctive holiday foods have mostly faded.
+Like many immigrant groups, some traditional baked goods remain popular among Welsh Americans.
+Welsh cakes are a rich, small, round griddle-baked cake made with butter, flour, currants, and spices, continues to be a favorite at Welsh American events, typically served with tea.
+Other cakes, such as bara brith are also made but are less common than Welsh cakes.
+Welsh Heritage Week, usually held in July, and a weeklong language course called Cwrs Cymraeg, both of which change locations annually, celebrate Welsh culture. −These and other smaller, local Welsh American gatherings often feature a te bach, including Welsh cakes, various baked goods influenced by broader American baking traditions, cheese with bread or crackers, and other finger foods.

 21st century

-Relations between Wales and America are primarily conducted through the Prime Minister of the United Kingdom, in addition to his Secretary of Foreign Affairs and Ambassador to the United States.
+Relations between Wales and America are primarily conducted through the United Kingdom's government, most commonly the persons of the Prime Minister, the Foreign Secretary, and the Ambassador to the United States.
 Nevertheless, the Welsh Government has deployed its own envoy to America, primarily to promote Wales-specific business interests.
-The primary Welsh Government Office is based out of the Washington British Embassy, with satellites in New York, Chicago, San Francisco, and Atlanta.
+The primary Welsh Government Office is based out of the Washington British Embassy, with satellites in New York City, Chicago, San Francisco, and Atlanta.

 Current immigrants

-While most Welsh immigrants came to the U.S. before the 20th century or during the early 20th century, immigration has by no means stopped.
+While most Welsh immigrants came to the U.S. between the early 17th century and the early 20th century, immigration has by no means stopped.
 Current expatriates have formed societies all across the country, including the Chicago Tafia (a play on "Mafia" and "Taffy"), AmeriCymru and New York Welsh/Cymry Efrog Newydd.
 This only amounts to a few social groups and some "High Profile" individuals.
 Currently, Welsh immigration to the United States is very low.